AusDTO/gov-au-alpha/_posts/2015-11-14-plan-your-retirement-income.markdown

 - money from pension schemes you or your employer pay into

 ## Check how much money you’ll need
-You may need more money than just the State Pension when you retire.
+You may need more money than just the pension when you retire.

-Today the maximum <a href="#">basic State Pension</a> you can get is $115.95 per week for a single person.
-You may also get Additional State Pension.
+Today the maximum <a href="#">basic pension</a> you can get is $394.00 per fortnight for a single person.
+You may also get Additional pension.

-You’ll claim the <a href="#">new State Pension</a> if you reach State Pension age on or after 6 April 2016.
+You’ll claim the <a href="#">new pension</a> if you reach pension age on or after 6 April 2016.

-Get a <a href="#">State Pension Statement</a> to find out how much you may get.
+Get a <a href="#">pension statement</a> to find out how much you may get.

 ## How much a pension could be worth
 Use the <a href="#">Money Advice Service’s</a> pension calculator.